 Rocks in My Pockets Review: When Generations and Genes Collide

-The US/Latvian independent animator Signe Baumane has focused on investigations of power within gender in her short works (Teat Beat of Sex, Birth,Tarzan), and now moves into the feature animation terrain to preset a "funny story about depression".
+The US/Latvian independent animator Signe Baumane has focused on investigations of power within gender in her short works (Teat Beat of Sex, Birth, Tarzan), and now moves into the feature animation terrain to present a "funny story about depression".

-She has already secured a prize at Karlovy Vary fest, while the film also competes for the 2015 Academy Awards.
+She has already secured a prize at the Karlovy Vary fest, while the film also competes for the 2015 Academy Awards.

-Moving both over time and places (but keeping the same sense of enclosed space throughout), Rocks in My Pockets spends its first half to tell the powerful story of Anna, Signe's grandmother, and the story of Latvia and its women between 1918 and the immediate post-WWII years of the Soviet occupation.
+Moving both over time and places (but keeping the same sense of enclosed space throughout), Rocks in My Pockets spends its first half telling the powerful story of Anna, Signe's grandmother, and the story of Latvia and its women between 1918 and the immediate post-WWII years of the Soviet occupation.

-The 2D hand drawn figures present people with no facial muscular movements, but with their bodily parts ready to elongate and exaggerate (but not explode) when the narrative commands.
+The 2D hand-drawn figures present people with no facial muscular movements, but with their bodily parts ready to elongate and exaggerate (but not explode) when the narrative commands.

 Yet nothing is much terrifying in this film, which translates the nature of the disease into peaceful animal accompaniments in the forest.

-Miranda the artist, Irbe the quiet music teacher who lives alone in the company of a menacing (so rational) chessboard, Linda who is getting obsessed about getting married, all evoke in turn their corresponding animals -including Jan Švankmajer and a surrealistic presence, but with a gentle touch.
+Miranda the artist, Irbe the quiet music teacher who lives alone in the company of a menacing (so rational) chessboard, Linda who is getting obsessed with getting married, all evoke in turn their corresponding animals -including Jan Švankmajer and a surrealistic presence, but with a gentle touch.

 Baumane does not want to overawe us with the dark mysteries of the human psyche, but she certainly wants us to notice that there is more than meets the eye.
 Signe's segment is the most dramatic and powerful of the film, when we finally leave history and come face to face with the rocks that are in our pockets.